-I am a plus size women with a unique obsession for anything that's denim, lace or drizzled in chocolate.
+I am a plus-sized women with a unique obsession for anything that's denim, lace, or drizzled in chocolate.

 How to Rock Your Jeans

-- Wear the right type of shoes to complement whatever pair of jeans you are wearing.
+- Wear the right type of shoes to compliment whatever pair of jeans you are wearing.
+Knee high boots look amazing over skinny jeans, and a great pair of heels goes with any style just about.

-- Know every single pair of jeans is going to fit everyone's body differently and pick a pair that flatters you.
+- Know every single pair of jeans is going to fit everyone's body differently and pick a pair that flatters your figure and work it.

 - You should always be able to breathe in your jeans.
-If you have to sit down slowly to keep the zipper zipped, then you're probably wearing the wrong size.
+If you have to sit down slowly to keep the zipper zipped, and your backside from bursting out at the seams then you're probably wearing the wrong size.
+I like for my jeans to fit my curves snug too, but jeans shouldn't look like they've been painted on.
+Plus if you wear your jeans too many sizes too small they won't last very long.

 The Right Fitting Jeans for an Hourglass Figure